violetyao/ClapClass/README.md

 ## Challenges we ran into

-## Accomplishments that We are proud of
+## Accomplishments that we are proud of

 ## What we learned